tobimensch/anc/README.md

 (-1 is an exception to the rule, because 1 is for jumping to the second anchor in the list.)

-Likewise for long options like --clear or --version you can type clear or version.

 If the first parameter is a number it is equivalent to: anc -j NUM